ShankarHalemani/monojava07/JSP and Servlets/Bank-Application-Mini-Project/README.md

 2. Enter the receiver's account number and the transfer amount.
 3. Submit the form.
 4. If the transaction is successful, a message will be displayed.
 If not, an error message will be shown.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Contact

-If you have any questions, feel free to contact the project maintainer at `your.email@example.com`.